FAQ

 What is DORIS?

-DORIS is a tool where researchers can publish research data and make them accessible.
+DORIS is a tool that researchers can use to publish research data and make them accessible in SND’s catalogue.
 The system can be used throughout the entire process, from describing and publishing research data, to following and reviewing data requests.
 To use DORIS, you have to log into My Pages on the SND website.

 What happens to the information I enter in the form in DORIS?

-Metadata and data described and uploaded in DORIS are made accessible as an entry in the SND national research data catalogue.
-Before the entry is published, the information is reviewed and the principal investigator is always given an opportunity to read through and approve of the data description.
-The review is not an assessment of the scientific quality of the research data, but focused on the documentation of the data and data collection.
+Metadata and data that are described and uploaded in DORIS are made accessible as an entry in the SND national research data catalogue.
+Before the entry is published, the information is reviewed, and the principal investigator is given an opportunity to read through and approve of the data description.
+The review is focused on the documentation of the data and data collection, not an assessment of the scientific quality of the research data.
 Here you can read more about sharing data with SND.

 Can I upload data files of any size?

 Data and documentation files can be uploaded directly in the data description form in DORIS.
-At present, you can only upload files up to a maximum of 500MB in size.
-If you want to share data files that are larger, please contact us at snd@gu.se, and one of our staff will advise you on how to transfer the files.
+At present, you can only upload files up to a maximum of 500MB in size in the web form.
+If you want to share data files that are larger than that, please contact us at snd@snd.gu.se, and one of our staff will advise you on how to transfer the files.

-What is the best file format for uploading data in the SND form?
+What is the best file format for uploading data in the form in DORIS?

 SND recommends file formats that are open (non-proprietary), well-documented, and commonly used.
 This will ensure that data are, as far as possible, reusable over time.
-We prefer that data are uploaded in a format suitable for long-term preservation, but will assist in finding a suitable format and to convert files into other formats, if needed.
+We prefer that data are uploaded in a format suitable for long-term preservation and can help you find a suitable format and, if needed, to convert files into other formats.

 Read more about recommended file formats: